demuxed/sash/README.md

 ### Overview

-SASH is a replacement standard for MPEG DASH's manifest format.
-Its aims are to provide a simpler, JSON based manifest format which learns from DASH's manifest design, but delivers something very Javascript and Media Source Extension friendly.
+SASH is a new standard for adaptive HTTP streaming.
+SASH is inspired by MPEG DASH, and is intended to complement DASH, not replace it.
+Its aims are to provide a simpler, JSON based manifest format which learns from DASH's manifest design, but delivers something Javascript and Media Source Extension friendly.

-SASH was born out of frustration of supporting many various and incomplete implementations of MPD parsers, and trying to build a reliable, simple, MSE friendly implementations of players.

 ### Design Goals